Photo aren’t just reserved for engagements and weddings.

 Accessories & Shoes

-Hats are encouraged.
+Hats and toques are encouraged, especially as the weather becomes a little more chilly.
 They can be great for adding variety to an outfit.
 Consider toques or wide-brimmed hats, but be prepared to remove them.
-They shouldn't be used to cover up a hair day.
+They shouldn't be used to cover up a bad hair day.
 We discourage ball caps and trucker hats, or anything with a brim or beak that will block the light from the face.

-Jewellery can be a fantastic way to add variety to your outfit.
-Choose colours that complement your clothes and designs that will blend well.
-Leave your watches at home.
+Jewellery can be a fantastic way to add variety to your outfit, but leave your watches at home.
 When your hands and wrists get into the frame we don't want to a watch shape to stand out and be distracting.

 What To Do